-

 For players who run dual monitors, the radar on the second screen becomes the single most impactful cheat feature in Tarkov.
 You maintain complete awareness without any overlay on your game screen, making it effectively invisible to stream-snipers or anyone reviewing your gameplay.

-DMA Hardware Cheats — Completely External, Completely Invisible
+Tarkov DMA Cheats — Completely External, Completely Invisible

-DMA (Direct Memory Access) is the gold standard for Tarkov cheats in 2026.
-A DMA card — PCIe devices like Fuser, Screamer, LeetDMA, or Lambda Squirrel — is installed in your gaming PC and connected via cable to a second computer.
-The cheat software runs entirely on the second PC, reading your gaming PC's memory through the DMA card without ever loading a single file, driver, or process on your gaming machine.
+Tarkov DMA cheats are the gold standard for account safety.
+A DMA (Direct Memory Access) card is a PCIe device installed in your gaming PC and connected by cable to a second computer; the cheat software runs entirely on that second PC, reading your gaming machine's memory through the card without ever loading a single file, driver, or process on the PC that BattlEye scans.

 Wipe Cycle Strategy — Cheats at Every Phase of the Game

-Tarkov wipes periodically reset every player's stash, hideout, trader levels, and quest progress to zero — a mechanic that sets it apart from economy-persistent extraction shooters like Arena Breakout.
-The game's economy and difficulty shift dramatically depending on where you are in the wipe cycle, and cheats provide different advantages at each phase.
+A Tarkov wipe periodically resets every player's stash, hideout, trader levels, and quest progress back to zero — a mechanic that sets it apart from economy-persistent extraction shooters like Arena Breakout.
+The value your cheats provide shifts completely depending on where the wipe cycle stands, because the game's economy and difficulty change dramatically from the first week to the last.

 Early wipe (Week 1-3).
 Everyone runs budget gear — SKS, ADAR, PACA armor, no face shields.
 Loot ESP is king here because finding the right items early (flash drives, gas analyzers, salewa kits) lets you blitz through early quests and unlock traders before the majority of players.
 Aimbot is less critical because most firefights happen at close range with low-tier ammo that kills in 2-3 chest shots regardless.
 Focus on quest item ESP, extraction ESP (you're still learning the new spawn rotations), and basic player ESP to avoid losing your starter kit.